heimlich1024/OD_CopyPasteExternal/README.md

 * Lightwave : Vertices / Polygons (incl.
 Subpatch and SubD)/ WeightMaps / UVMaps / MorphMaps
 * Blender   : Vertices / Polygons (incl.
 Subpatch and SubD)/ WeightMaps / UVMaps / MorphMaps
 * Maya      : Vertices / Polygons / Weights (via Vertex Normals) (Implementation by Andre Hotz)
-* Houdini   : Vertices / Polygons / Weightmaps, UVMaps (Paste Implementation by Chris Wells)
+* Houdini   : Vertices / Polygons / Weightmaps / VMaps
+* Rhino		: Vertices / Polygons (should be a good starting point for someone more experienced to finish it)
 * Others	: Looking for contributors to write implementations for other 3d Apps (see TODO)

 # Installation: